kankodu/vii-finance-smart-contracts/README.md

 1. UniswapV3Wrapper
 2. UniswapV4Wrapper

-These vaults enable users to wrap their Uniswap V3/V4 LP NFTs (which represent their LP positions) and receive ERC6909 tokens in return.
+These vaults enable users to wrap their Uniswap V3/V4 LP NFTs (which represent their liquidity positions) and receive ERC6909 tokens in return.

 * Each ERC6909 token retains the original `tokenId` from the NFT.
 * Holding the full amount of ERC6909 tokens represents full ownership of the original LP NFT.